Pi-Tray/builtin-plugins/README.md

 ## Installation

-It will be installed when you do `npm run plugin:setup` on the server, but in case you've uninstalled it:
+It will be installed when you run `npm run plugin:setup` when setting up pi-tray-server, but in case you've uninstalled it:

 ### One click